Joshua-Zou/node-deployment-server/README.md

  5. Navigate to the new server in your terminal and run `npm install`
  6. Then, run `npm start` to start the server.
 If it runs fine, congrats!
 You successfully updated your server.
 However, if it throws and error saying that `nds_config` is outdated, continue to step 7
  7. To update `nds_config.json` to the latest config version, simply run `npm run update-config`.
 Once this finishes running, start the server again and everything should work!

+## Using non-nodejs images
+If you would like to deploy a custom image, whether it be a python deployment or a pi-hole server, we've got you covered! \
+Simply change the NodeJS image field to your image of choice (doesn't need to be nodejs)\
+Then, change the Run command to your custom run command (cannot be NPM since NPM is only included in the nodejs base image).
+You **can** leave this run command blank.\
+If you would like to change the install command, change that field to your custom installation script (ex. `pip install -r requirements.txt`) . **This field MUST be filled out with a valid command** If you wish to not do anything, simply type in `ls`, the command to list files and directories.